-There are no statutory timelines for integrity commissioners to complete inquiries concerning code of conduct complaints - unlike MCIA matters, which are subject to strict timeframes.25 However, delays can undermine public confidence in the complaint process, and we frequently hear from members of the public who are dissatisfied with the length of time some integrity commissioners take to complete reviews.
+There are no statutory timelines for integrity commissioners to complete inquiries concerning code of conduct complaints - unlike MCIA matters, which are subject to strict timeframes.25 However, delays can undermine public confidence in the complaint process, and we frequently hear from people who are dissatisfied with the length of time some integrity commissioners take to complete reviews.

 To increase accountability and ensure all parties know what to expect, complaint protocols should set out reasonable timelines for integrity commissioners to respond to code of conduct complaints.
-They should include timeframes for:
+They should include time-frames for: